 Bangkok air pollution was worse at night and best in the late afternoon.
 There’s also a spike around morning rush hour.

 Now, these aren’t huge differences.
 From top to bottom, it’s a difference of about 4 micrograms.
-However, studies have found significant health effects with, and adjusting around these patterns can be an easy way to reduce exposure.
+However, studies have found significant health effects with differences in exposure of just 5 micrograms, and adjusting around these patterns can be an easy way to reduce exposure.

-Bangkok’s trends are similar to the daily PM2.5.
+Bangkok’s trends are similar to the daily PM2.5 trends around the world.
 From Asia to Europe to America, nighttime PM2.5 is the worst, while late afternoon air tends to be the best.

-Also, wind tends to pick up around midday and (the brown line below).
+Also, wind tends to pick up around midday and particularly the afternoon (the brown line below).

 Bottom line: Climate factors help make Bangkok’s PM2.5 pollution worse at night and in the winter on average.

-Here are a few simple (inexpensive)when I’m in Delhi and Beijing.
+Here are a few simple (inexpensive) steps I take to reduce my exposure to air pollution when I’m in Delhi and Beijing.

 Breathe safe, Bangkok!